dougeby/IntuneDocs/intune-user-help/effects-of-device-reset-company-portal-ios.md

 ---
 # required metadata

-title: Effects of iOS device reset  | Microsoft Docs
+title: Effects of iOS device reset in Intune Company Portal  | Microsoft Docs
 description: Describes what happens to the data on your iOS device after you reset it in the Intune Company Portal.
 keywords:
 author: lenewsad
 ms.author: lanewsad
 manager: dougeby
-ms.date: 09/14/2019
+ms.date: 09/18/2019
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune